Steph De Lander: WWE (2021–2022)

-Impact Wrestling/Total Nonstop Action Wrestling (2023–present)
+Impact Wrestling/Total Nonstop Action Wrestling (2023–2026)

 In February 2023, De Landre made her debut for Impact Wrestling as Steph De Lander.
 In her debut match, on 9 February episode of Impact!, she established herself as a heel and faced Jordynne Grace in a losing effort.

 On the March 28 TNA Impact!, De Lander returned to TNA and, with help from an also returning Matt Cardona, with whom she has been aligning herself with in the independent circuit, won an 8-4-1 match to become number one contender to Jordynne Grace's TNA Knockouts World Championship at Rebellion.
 At the event, De Lander was defeated by Grace.

 On the September 7 episode of Impact, De Lander, now competing as a face during her current on-screen relationship with PCO, confronted Cardona about his actions.
 There, Cardona revealed that when he and De Lander teamed up over two years ago, De Lander had signed a contract with Cardona that lent her services to him in exchange for several benefits, which he claims effectively made her his "property".
 At Victory Road on September 13, De Lander revealed she needed neck surgery.

 De Lander made her return from injury on the January 23, 2025 episode of Impact, confronting Sami Callihan, while holding the TNA Digital Media Championship, claiming to be the "23" who has been tormenting the latter, and to have won the championship "in a divorce", where in storyline, she divorced her on-screen husband PCO and won custody of the championship in the process, which was to explain the situation where PCO's contract in real life was not renewed by TNA and he attempted to destroy the title at a Game Changer Wrestling event earlier that week instead of appearing to drop the belt in his last contractual date for TNA.
 Her real-life fiance Mance Warner would make his TNA debut, attacking Callihan and aligning himself with De Lander, turning De Lander heel.
 De Lander would hold the Digital Media Championship for two months, before Director of Authority Santino Marella deactivated the title, and held a tournament to crown the inaugural TNA International Champion.
+On March 4, 2026, it was reported that both De Lander and Warner had left TNA due to the promotion refusing to medically clear De Lander.